aspose-slides/Aspose.Slides-Documentation/java/release-notes/aspose-slides-for-java/release-notes-2015/aspose-slides-for-java-15-1-0-release-notes/_index.md

 SLIDESJAVA-34647 - Not able to view the HTML file after converting a PPT file

-SLIDESJAVA-34646 - Metafile

-- throws NullPointerException
+SLIDESJAVA-34646 - Metafile throws NullPointerException

-throws NullPointerException

 SLIDESJAVA-34645 - TextureBrush throws ClassCastException: Metafile cannot be cast to Bitmap